 Sharing the workload with several amazing Los Angeles makeup artists like Kevin Yagher and Christopher Nelson that Anthony brought to the table, I was working alongside my idols for the first time.
 I learned more in those couple of months working seven days a week and sleeping on Anthony's couch than I'd learned in my entire life by exponential values, and the decision to move from Austin to Los Angeles was inevitable.

 In continuing to honor my pledge, I present to you the video effects reel that I moved to Los Angeles with in 1996.
 Thank goodness there is some evolution evident.

 At this point, however, I was so young I still didn't know I had no idea what I was doing.

 It doesn't actually start showing anything until about 1 min, and who knows why I split it into three parts.
-It's much too long, and I was told so at the time, but now I'm actually pretty grateful for the record.
+It's much too long, and I was told so at the time, but now I'm quite grateful for the record.

 LOS ANGELES, 1996

 I moved to L.A. in June, driving my beat up '86 Isuzu Trooper along I-10 from Texas, and was fortunate to find work quickly.
 First building custom props at Global Effects, then in the mold shop and on set for Greg Cannom Creations on STEEL and EIGHT HEADS IN A DUFFEL BAG, and then ended up on a big Universal movie called VIRUS at Eric Allard's ALL EFFECTS.
 While there, I also got to moonlight on ALIEN 4, but I'm uncredited.

 I was hired in the fabrication department by another idol, Bud McGrew, and was given the task of building maquettes for two of the key robotic creatures, Goliath and "the 8-footer".